About CBA for 78

 • Lack of community involvement

-• Traffic Safety and Transportation
+• Traffic Safety and Lack of Transportation Improvement

 • Housing and Land Use